Best Film for the Olympus OM-2n

-The simplest solution and the method I suggest using if you are just getting started shooting film is to ship your film to a photo lab to be processed and scanned.
-If you consistently shoot film, this could be a drawback since it can get really expensive.
+The simplest choice and what I suggest doing if you are just getting started shooting film is to send off your film to a photo lab to be processed and scanned.
+A drawback to this is that it can become expensive if you are frequently using film.

 Bulk Loading Film

-Take into account that you're only going to be able to buy rolls of black & white film.
-This is because black & white film is less difficult and more affordable to process at home.
+Take into account that you are limited to 100 foot rolls of black & white film.
+This is in part because black and white film is less difficult and more cost-effective to develop yourself.

 Home Developing and Scanning

-All film can be processed at home.
-It’s a very good way to spend less so that you can use more film with your Olympus OM-2n.
+You can process and scan any film yourself.
+It’s an intelligence option to cut costs so you can use more film with your Olympus OM-2n.